Jorgeguti2/SpellChecker/README.md

 # SpellChecker
- C++ program that checks spelling of words in a provided text document.
+ C++ program that checks the spelling of words in a provided text document.